 Since the peak of the park in the mid-1900s, the growth of nearby neighborhoods has taken water from some of the small streams contributing to the Falls reducing its flow.
 Even with the reduced flow a hike to the Falls today and the impressive views above the Mississippi River are a hidden gem of St Paul.
 With the waterfalls’ prime location make sure to pair it with our very popular Summit Avenue Walking Tour to enhance your experience of the neighborhood.

 Hiking To Shadow Falls:

 Take Summit Ave west all the way to the Mississippi River where you’ll find the parking lot.
 From the lot walk down to the River overlook and follow the worn wooded trail about 0.2 miles around the top of the Falls.
 After passing over the falls the trail winds down to the base of the Falls.

-The best time to go is earlier in the Spring or after a fresh rain is best when the falls has the most water flow.
+The best time to go is earlier in the Spring or after a fresh rain is best when the falls have the most water flow.
 The trail is dirt and can be muddy if you go too soon after a rain.
 Consider bringing bug spray if going right after a rain.
-The flow is basically nothing in the Winter.
+The flow of Shadow Falls is basically nothing in the Winter.